söndag 17 februari 2019

 Before we move on - remember the "group of four"?
 It still exists.
 The only exception is the two paintings with royals from 1977.

 In 1984, Lundby is introducing a new range of paintings, along with new houses and lots of new furniture.
 They were made in two versions: One thinner with more pale colours and thicker with brighter colours.
 The thicker/brighter colour version is the updated, later version.
+I do believe that these are replicas of original watercolour paintings, but I haven't found any of the originals.
+Yet.

 Here they are in their original packaging.
 The thinner/older ones first.